 Please click on photos to view full-size versions.

 With 3,000 feet of track, Park City’s long alpine slide is fun too.
 And the ZipRider zip line is exhilerating.
 I had never tried a zip line before and I don’t like heights or free falls, but I loved ZipRider.
+One of my friends recently went to a zip line in Pigeon Forge (find out more here) and she told me that she had a great time.
+It inspired me to give zip-lining a go and I had the time of my life.
+It was so exhilarating!
 My eight-year-old thought the Flying Eagle zip line was too tame, but it was perfect for my cautious five-year-old.

 Salt Lake City locals retreat to Park City year-round for shopping, dining and recreation.
 Park City is only about 30 minutes away from the metro area, making it easy to escape to the mountains for a few hours, or a few days.